afknapping/leaving-kansas/README.md

 # Leaving Kansas

-This is the tl;dr-version (or merely a checklist) of a tutorial on how to set up *The Wonderful World of Ruby and Rails*™ on OS X.
+How to set up *The Wonderful World of Ruby and Rails*™ on OS X.

-Update: I've decided that things like this should *only* have a tl;dr-version.
-So there will be no longer tutorial…

-##### What's inside?

-All the steps, links and commands needed to start forking, modding and (prototypically) deploying Ruby applications.

-(If you are looking for "a Rails tutorial" and think you are wrong: Rails is an application framework based on the programming language "Ruby".
-So: *every* Rails application is a Ruby application.)

-##### How?

-Just follow the steps, in the order they are written.
-Skip steps at your own peril.

-### 0. Prerequisites
+## 0. Preface

 - [Try Ruby](http://tryruby.org/)
 - Update OS X to 10.6 Snow Leopard or 10.7 Lion.
 Sorry, no 10.5 Leopard.